-A Step by Step Guide to Styling an Entry Console
+A Step-by-Step Guide to Styling Entry Table Decor

-Are you wondering how to decorate a console table but don’t know where to start?
-This step-by-step guide will give you lots of entry table ideas for any home, style or season!
+Are you wondering how to decorate a console table in an entryway but don’t know where to start?
+These pro tips work with any entry space and every style!

-The main function of an entry table is for display purposes as they are often times in prominent spaces in your home.
+The main function of an entry table is for display purposes as it is the first impression for the rest of your home.
 And the accessories on an entry table and how they relate to each other is called a “vignette”.

-But this guide is for people, like myself, that don’t use the term “vignette” in everyday life and just want a cute arrangement of accessories that make sense together on their entry table.
+But this guide is for people, like me, that don’t use the term “vignette” in everyday life and just want a cute arrangement of accessories that make sense together on their entry table.

 However, decorating a console or entry table can be a daunting task if you don’t know some basic steps to help you create a display that you’ll love to come home to daily!

-What’s the Difference Between a Console Table and Entry Table?
+What’s the Difference Between a Console Table and an Entry Table?

 How to Decorate an Entry Console Table